 We’re all familiar with timber batten claddings that acts as a protective envelope around the house.
 Well, you can use the same timber for your roof!
 Just don’t forget to treat the wood and finish it with stains, oils or paints so it lasts longer.

 Timber-clad roofing is seen in most modern and contemporary homes.
-It’s a green construction material as it contributes fewer greenhouse gas emissions.
+It’s a green construction material as it contributes to fewer greenhouse gas emissions.

 Some modern and contemporary homes have a flat roof that needs some saving.
 This type of roof has a membrane layer (made of tar, asphalt, bitumen, or plastic seal) that’s used to weatherproof the structure.
 Pouring a layer of pebbles or small rocks above it will protect the membrane from cracking and peeling.
 The rocks provide additional thermal protection to your roof.
 It will also filter rainwater to avoid debris clogging the drains.

 A little warning for Aussie homeowners who want this done in their homes.
 Glass roof produces a lot of glare and it’s not always great for your neighbours and passersby.
 If the glass you use isn’t double or triple glazed, your home will easily become hot as a greenhouse.
-Most importantly, glass structures will need a stronger structural support.
+Most importantly, glass structures will need stronger structural support.

 Thatching is an old way of roofing practised in Asia, Africa, and some parts of Europe.
 People cover their roofs with dry straw, rushes, and reeds (or other dried local vegetation) to double the protection of their houses.
 Here in Australia, we usually thatch the roof of our outdoor space structures such as pergolas.
 Having this roof on top of your main home will give it a unique, tropical, and contemporary exterior.